Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Dataset classification experiments

 \subsection{Classification accuracy achieved by humans}

-Our experiments show that classifiers can accurately differentiate between datasets, even when the differences are subtle to human perception.
-This is particularly striking with datasets like C4 and FineWeb, which are obtained with similar filtering steps and appear nearly identical to humans.
-Two example sequences from each dataset are in Figure \ref{fig:c4_fw}, more examples are in Appendix \ref{sec:sample_seq}.
+Our experiments show that classifiers can accurately differentiate between datasets, even when the differences are subtle to human perception, as seen from the two examples from C4 and FineWeb in Figure \ref{fig:c4_fw}.
+More examples are in Appendix \ref{sec:sample_original}.

 We conducted a dataset classification experiment to measure human performance.
 The task is binary classification between C4 and FineWeb.
 We gave two machine learning researchers several sequences from each dataset for inspection.
-For testing, the researchers were given 50 unlabeled sequences from each set and had unlimited time to classify them.
-On average, it took them 1.5 hours to label the 100 sequences.
+For testing, the researchers were given 50 unlabeled sequences from each set.

-The researchers achieve an average accuracy of 63\%, only 13\% above random guessing.
-In contrast, the 160M sized classifier trained on 320M tokens performs significantly better attaining 88\%, which highlights the model's ability to identify subtle patterns that are not easily distinguishable by humans.
+The researchers achieved an average accuracy of 63\%, only 13\% above random guessing.
+In contrast, the 160M sized classifier attains 88\%, which highlights the model's ability to identify subtle patterns that are not easily distinguishable by humans.